Date Point: 4y 2m 1w 2d AV

 Rylee giggled at that.
 “You got me.
 But okay, what’s she called?”

 “Officially?
-She’s the Lockheed-Martin TS-2.
-But we’re still open to suggestions on a fancy name to go with that.”
+She’s the Lockheed-Martin EF slash A three-thirty-six TS mark two.
+But we’re open to suggestions on a fancy name to go with that…”

 Rylee reached up and touched her new beloved’s hull for the first time.
 It was warm to the touch, and after the events of only a few months ago, she could think of only one appropriate name.